 Causes of posterior vitreous detachment

-In most cases, posterior vitreous detachment is caused by normal aging changes in the eye.
+In many cases, posterior vitreous detachment is caused by normal aging changes in the eye.

 SEE RELATED: Is it normal for young people with myopia to have eye floaters?